University of Mississippi vs Delta State University

 The Verdict

-University of Mississippi significantly outperforms Delta State University on financial ROI (65 vs 29).
-The 36-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Delta State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Mississippi.
+On the money, this one isn't close: University of Mississippi clearly outperforms Delta State University (65 vs 29), a 36-point gap driven by better earnings for what graduates paid.
+Unless Delta State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Mississippi.

 Want to personalize these numbers?